gardener/gardener/docs/proposals/20-ha-control-planes.md

 - Nginx Ingress Controller (active-active)
 - Reversed VPN Auth Server (active-active)

-The reason to run controller in `active-passive` mode is that in case of an outage a stand-by instance can quickly take over the leadership which reduces the overall downtime of that component in comparison to a single replica instance that would need to be evicted and re-scheduled first (see [Current-Recovery-Mechanisms](#current-recovery-mechanisms)).
+The reason to run controller in `active-passive` mode is that, in case of an outage, a stand-by instance can quickly take over the leadership, which reduces the overall downtime of that component in comparison to a single replica instance that would need to be evicted and re-scheduled first (see [Current-Recovery-Mechanisms](#current-recovery-mechanisms)).

-In addition, the pods of above mentioned components will be configured with the discussed anti-affinity rules (see [Scheduling control plane components](#scheduling-control-plane-components)).
-The `Single-Zone` case will be the default while `Multi-Zone` anti-affinity rules apply to seed system components, if the seed is labelled with `seed.gardener.cloud/multi-zonal: true` (see [Hosting a multi-zonal HA shoot control plane](#hosting-a-multi-zonal-ha-shoot-control-plane)).
+In addition, the pods of the above mentioned components will be configured with the discussed anti-affinity rules (see [Scheduling control plane components](#scheduling-control-plane-components)).
+The `Single-Zone` case will be the default, while `Multi-Zone` anti-affinity rules apply to seed system components, if the seed is labelled with `seed.gardener.cloud/multi-zonal: true` (see [Hosting a multi-zonal HA shoot control plane](#hosting-a-multi-zonal-ha-shoot-control-plane)).

 ## Shoot Control Plane Components

-Similar to the [Seed System Components](#seed-system-components) the following shoot control plane components are considered critical so that Gardener ought to avoid any downtime.
+Similarly to the [Seed System Components](#seed-system-components), the following shoot control plane components are considered critical so that Gardener ought to avoid any downtime.
 Thus, [current recovery mechanisms](#current-recovery-mechanisms) are considered insufficient if only one replica is involved.

 ### Kube Apiserver